QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     = \psi^*(y)

-where the convergence is by :eq:`statd_lln` and the equality on the right is by :eq:`statd_dsd`
+where the convergence is by :eq:`statd_lln` and the equality on the right is by :eq:`statd_dsd`.

-The right hand side is exactly what we want to compute
+The right hand side is exactly what we want to compute.

-On top of this asymptotic result, it turns out that the rate of convergence for the look ahead estimator is very good
+On top of this asymptotic result, it turns out that the rate of convergence for the look ahead estimator is very good.

-The first exercise helps illustrate this point
+The first exercise helps illustrate this point.

 Exercises
 =========